Most solar modules used today are either polycrystalline or monocrystalline, otherwise known as mono and poly.

 Though many would automatically assume that monocrystalline cells are better because they are made from single crystals of silicon, it doesn’t necessarily mean a better panel.

 Nameplate ratings are used by manufacturers to give you an idea of how much energy a module will produce.
-The problem with this is that their lab settings, or Standard Test Conditions (STC), do not necessarily reflect the real-life conditions that a solar module will be subjected to during its use.
+The problem with this is that their lab settings, or Standard Test Conditions (STC), do not actually reflect the real-life conditions that a solar module will be subjected to during its use.
 The module will function differently in a lab with a perfect 78 degrees Fahrenheit than it will on a smoldering summer afternoon, or a cold winter morning.

 PVUSA Test Conditions, or PTC, are used by the California Energy Commission to get a more accurate idea of how modules actually function in real-life conditions.
 PTC scores are often referred to as CEC ratings.
 CEC ratings can provide a more accurate expectation of how a solar module will perform under real-world conditions, rather than a sterile, consistent laboratory.
 You’ll be surprised to find that the polycrystalline modules often perform better than their monocrystalline counterparts.